eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 {% photo /media/2015-12/doom2/zdoom3-lift-oops.png Lift with hall of mirrors %}

 Whoops!
 That's the hall of mirrors effect, which you get when you forget a texture.
 I never gave this dividing line a lower texture, and SLADE didn't warn me, because _in the map's initial state_ that part of the wall isn't visible.
 (I would like SLADE to be cleverer about this, too!)
-I can fix this even in 3D mode if I want, by temporarily moving the lift down a bit.
-Lower unpegging keeps the texture aligned with the other walls, and now I have a lift!
+I can fix this in 3D mode if I want, by temporarily moving the lift down a bit.
+Lower unpegging keeps the texture aligned with the other walls — the rest of the building is effectively a hole "punched" in the lift shaft.
+Now I have a lift!

 ## Monsters

 Let's recap.
-I now have several distinct areas (okay, _two_) with monster encounters in them, and this map doesn't actually have any ammo.
+I have several distinct areas (okay, _two_) with monster encounters in them, and this map doesn't actually have any ammo.
 That might be nice to consider, but to know _how much_ ammo to sprinkle around, we need to know a bit more about Doom's monsters, and how much ammo it takes to kill them.
-Or we could just play the map and put more ammo in places where we run out, but this way has more numbers, and I do like numbers.
+Or you could just play the map and put more ammo in places where we run out, but this way has more numbers, and I do like numbers.

 Doom II has nine weapons: fist (and berserk fist), chainsaw, pistol, shotgun, super shotgun, chaingun, rocket launcher, plasma gun, and BFG 9000.
 An interesting quirk of Doom's loadout is that damage is randomized — every shot of every weapon has its damage multiplied by a random factor, which varies from 1d3 to 1d10.
 A more interesting quirk is that the shotguns actually fire multiple pellets, and _each pellet_ has its damage randomized.
 So the super shotgun, with its impressive 20 pellets per shot, actually has the most consistent damage output (thanks to the law of large numbers).

-With that as our baseline, you can _very roughly_ describe all the weapons in terms of the super shotgun.
+With that as the baseline, I can _very roughly_ describe all the weapons in terms of the super shotgun.
 All of the following do roughly the same amount of damage (200) on average, to within 10%, assuming you actually score a direct hit:

 * 18 punches
 * 2 berserk punches